codecrunchers/open-telemetry-python-example/README.md

 Simple app forked from OTL and updated to use an auto instrumented python client

 This auto instruments a Python Application for distributed tracing.
 Configures it for metric and logs exports with minimal code.
-An OTEL Collector sits in between the Apps , (There is a Go Server) and then exports this OTEL format data to the awaiting clients.
+An OTEL Collector sits in between the Apps , (There is a Go Server & a Python Client) and then exports this OTLP format data to the awaiting clients.

 ![Sample Arch](./docs/demo-arch.png)
 source:OTEL Examples Repo